TusharJaiswal01/Platform_T/README.md

 - 🌟 **Value it provides**: Helps job seekers stand out by presenting their profiles in a structured and visually appealing manner, increasing their chances of being noticed by industry managers.

 #### 📹 **Feature Demonstration**
-*Video for Professional Profile Creation will be embedded here.*

 ---